8 Facts about Installing Granite Countertops

-#4 Installing a granite countertop starts long before the countertop arrives.
+#4 Successful installation starts long before the countertop arrives.

-#5 Granite tile countertops look as great as granite slabs and are easier to install.
+#5 Granite tiles look beautiful and are easier to install than granite slab.

-#6 Granite countertops should be sealed before use and resealed annually after that.
+#6 Granite countertops should be sealed before use and resealed annually.

 Avoid these disasters by sealing your granite before you use it.
 It is recommended that you reseal your granite at least once a year.
 Some seal their granite every six months, especially if the countertop gets a lot of action.
 Note that sealer doesn’t make your granite impervious to liquids; it just means you have a little longer to get that spill up before it stains.